Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```md
     Generate all unit test scenarios for #selection and the tests should match <---- Place your cursor here
+    Use the existing list of planes for test data
     ```

 - Delete `<---- Place your cursor here`, and type `#file` in the chat window and press Enter.